Pavel Grudinin 2018 presidential campaign: Foreign Bank accounts

 On 12 February, Nikolay Bulaev said that the still not resolved issues with the 2 accounts in Swiss banks.
-Accordin to article 37 of the Federal Law on Elections of the President of the Russian Federation, stating that "candidates must submit a written notice to that do not have accounts, store cash funds and valuables in foreign banks located outside the Russian Federation, does not possess or use foreign financial instruments".
+According to article 37 of the Federal Law on Elections of the President of the Russian Federation, stating that "candidates must submit a written notice to that do not have accounts, store cash funds and valuables in foreign banks located outside the Russian Federation, does not possess or use foreign financial instruments".
 According to Nikolai Bulaev, Pavel Grudinin on 8 January 2018, presented such a document to the CEC, as well as another document, which was written on 4 February.
 But due to the fact that there are contradictions between the documents submitted by Pavel Grudinin and the information provided by the Federal tax service, the CEC may re-apply to the Federal Tax Service on issues related to Pavel Grudinin's accounts.
 At the same time, the Chairman of the Central election Commission Ella Pamfilova called on Pavel Grudinin to independently provide the CEC with information on the closure of all its foreign accounts.
 According to her, this issue is "extremely unpleasant", as Pavel Grudinin's opponents in this regard demand to cancel the decision on its registration and to withdraw his candidacy from election, and Grudinin's supporters accuse the CEC of excessive severity to him.

 On 5 March, it became known that at the request of the Russian Federal Tax Service, the Swiss authorities reported 11 more Grudinin accounts in Swiss banks, one of which was opened in the form of precious metals, namely gold.
 After the appearance of information about these accounts, the CEC announced the holding of a special meeting on March 7, to address the issue of the revealed facts of false information filed by Grudinin during the registration of the candidate.
 Initially it was assumed that it was to withdraw from the election.
 However, at the meeting the CEC decided not to remove Grudinin, but at the same time, to add information about established facts of unreliability of data on accounts on the special information poster devoted to the candidate.
 Each candidate has such posters, they should be hung at polling stations on the election day, they contain information about the candidate, including information about the money.